Louis Lorenz Stein: Early life

-Career

-Pharmacy
+Pharmacy Career

-In 1928, Stein established the Arlington Pharmacy at 299 Arlington Avenue, Kensington, California (now a coffee and cheese market).
-The pharmacy was on the corner of Amherst and Arlington Avenue.
+In 1928, Stein established the Arlington Pharmacy at 299 Arlington Avenue, Kensington, California, in a new building designed by architect Edwin Lewis Snyder.
+(The building now houses a coffee and cheese market, but the "Drugs" sign remains.)
 He operated the pharmacy for 36 years until he retired in 1964.
-The pharmacy included a soda fountain, a U.S. Post Office and a lending library.
+In its early days the pharmacy included a soda fountain, a U.S. Post Office and a lending library.